lamhq/tech-notes/nestjs/exception-filter.md

 }
 ```

-Overriding the entire response body:
+To override the entire response body:

 **cats.controller.ts**: